Asymptotic Geometry of Four-Dimensional Steady Solitons: Stability of -centers

 For the $\varepsilon$-closeness statement, we argue by contradiction.
 If it failed for some $\varepsilon>0$, one could find a sequence $x_i\in M$ with $d(x_i,o)\to\infty$ such that the rescaled flows based at $x_i$ are not $\varepsilon$-close to either model on $[-\varepsilon^{-1},0]$.
 Passing to a subsequence and taking the pointed limit yields one of the model flows above.
 Smooth pointed convergence of Ricci flows implies that for all sufficiently large $i$, the pointed Ricci flow $(M,R(x_i)g_{t/R(x_i)},x_i)_{t\leq 0}$ is $\varepsilon$-close to the corresponding limit.
-This contradicts the choice of the sequence $x_i$. \end{proof}

-The next proposition gives a dichotomy for each integral curve of $-\nabla f$ starting from $\Sigma$: either the curve enters a bubble-sheet region at some time (in the sense of an $(\epsilon,2)$-center), or else every sequence points along the curve converges to the Bryant product with basepoint at the tip.
-This dichotomy will be used later in the proof of Theorem \ref{existence-of-x-+-} to distinguish bubble-sheet regions from the "edges". \begin{proposition} Let $\epsilon>0$.
-For every $q\in M$, at least one of the following holds. \begin{enumerate} \item There exists some $z>0$ such that $\Phi_{-z}(q)$ is an $(\epsilon,2)$-center. \item If $s_k\to \infty$, then after passing to a subsequence, $(M,R(\Phi_{-s_k}(q))g,\Phi_{-s_k}(q))$ converges to $(\Bry^3\times \R,\tilde{g}_0+dz^2,(\bar{x},0))$ in the smooth Cheeger--Gromov sense, where $\bar{x}$ is the tip of the Bryant soliton. \end{enumerate}
+This contradicts the choice of the sequence $x_i$. \end{proof} The next proposition gives a dichotomy for each integral curve of $-\nabla f$ starting from $\Sigma$: either the curve enters a bubble-sheet region at some time (in the sense of an $(\epsilon,2)$-center), or else the manifold dimension reduces to $\Bry^3\times \R$ along the curve with basepoint at the tip. \begin{proposition} Let $\epsilon>0$.
+For every $q\in M\setminus \{o\}$, at least one of the following holds: \begin{enumerate} \item There exists some $z>0$ such that $\Phi_{-z}(q)$ is an $(\epsilon,2)$-center. \item If $s_k\to\infty$, then after passing to a subsequence,